hacky1997/passmanager/README.md

 </p>

 # passmanager
-passmanager is an independent Open Source, Password Manager python library which implements a cli tools to create password for site and store it',
+passmanager is an independent Open Source, Password Manager python library which implements a cli tools to create password for site and store it'.
   <br>
 <br>